ES0R/food_bois/README.md

 ├── README.md
 └── .gitignore
 ```

-In the above structure:
-- `data/` contains the datasets required for each model.
-- `models/` will store the trained model checkpoints.
-- `notebooks/` can be used to store Jupyter notebooks.
-- `scripts/` can store various utility scripts or the main code to run the experiments.

 ## Virtual Environment
 The project used python `3.10.7`.
 For testing reasons please use a virtual environment with the `requirements.txt` file.